Nako/Kubernetes-Workshop-booternetes-springone-tour-2021-workshop/workshop/content/exercises/03-the-orders-service.md

-Let's stand up a simple service to handle `Order` data.
+Now let's stand up a simple service to handle `Order` data.

 ### The Build